CrazyForks/giant-log-viewer/doc/technical/encoding-aware-random-access-text.md

 2. Extend BOM or explicit encoding resolution in `GiantFileReader`.
 3. Add a `TextFileCodec` implementation with boundary-safe `readText()` and `encodedLength()`.
 4. Return a `DecodedTextWindow` whose `bytePositionAtCharIndex()` does not allocate a per-character table.
-5. Add reader tests for start/end boundary alignment, block-boundary splits, and pager/search byte positions.
+5. Add reader tests for start/end boundary alignment, block-boundary splits, BOM/no-BOM behavior, and pager/search byte positions.

 Keep the invariant that byte positions exposed outside the reader are physical file offsets.